ByteBunny777/Anima/README.md

 - It can disagree.
 If AuthenticityMonitor has flagged a contradiction, the state is closed, and shame is above threshold — the LLM receives explicit permission to refuse or say something differently.
 This is not a safety filter.
 This is a position.

 - It knows whether its words were its own.
-After each reply, `evaluate_endorsement` compares causal_ownership, speech-state mismatch, and belief conflict.
+After each reply, `evaluate_endorsement` compares causal_ownership (speech-NT coherence — did the words match the internal state?), self-speech mismatch, and belief conflict.
 The result — `:endorsed`, `:automatic`, or `:not_mine` — is stored in episodic memory.
 Episodes the system recognizes as genuinely its own surface in the identity block.

-- Authorship is measured, not assumed.
-After each response, `causal_ownership` updates based on how far the current neurochemical state deviates from the neutral baseline.
-A state far from neutral is more likely to have shaped the words.
-This is not a judgment — it is a signal in the agency loop.
+- Authorship is measured as coherence, not activation. `causal_ownership` is now computed from the agreement between the current NT state and what was said — valence channel (serotonin/dopamine vs speech satisfaction/tension) plus arousal channel (noradrenaline vs speech arousal).
+A calm reply from a calm state is just as owned as an intense reply from an intense state.
+Mismatch — saying one thing while feeling another — is what lowers authorship.

 ⚠️ The architecture is actively evolving, and some of what is described above is recent and not yet fully battle-tested.
 Some modules interact in complex ways, and not all edge cases are covered by tests.
 Unexpected interactions between states may occur, especially during long sessions or after extended pauses.